Yogarine/bungie-sdk-php/docs/Api/Destiny2Api.md

 );
 $characterId = 56; // int | The id of the character to retrieve.
 $destinyMembershipId = 56; // int | The Destiny membershipId of the user to retrieve.
-$membershipType = 56; // int | A valid non-BungieNet membership type.
+$membershipType = new \Bungie\Model\\Bungie\Model\BungieMembershipType(); // \Bungie\Model\BungieMembershipType | A valid non-BungieNet membership type.
 $count = 56; // int | Number of rows to return
-$mode = 56; // int | A filter for the activity mode to be returned.
+$mode = new \Bungie\Model\\Bungie\Model\DestinyHistoricalStatsDefinitionsDestinyActivityModeType(); // \Bungie\Model\DestinyHistoricalStatsDefinitionsDestinyActivityModeType | A filter for the activity mode to be returned.
 None returns all activities.
 See the documentation for DestinyActivityModeType for valid values, and pass in string representation.
 $page = 56; // int | Page number to return, starting with 0.

 try {